1991–92 Australian region cyclone season: Severe Tropical Cyclone Graham

-On 2 December, a south-southwestly moving low pressure system formed.
+On 2 December, a south-southwesterly moving low pressure system formed.
 Rapidly intensifying, Tropical cyclone Graham was classified the next day about 750 km northwest of Cocos Island.
 Within 24 hours, an eye developed.
 Shortly thereafter, Graham turned towards the southeast due to influence of a deep-layer anticyclone to the east.
 Maximum intensity was reached at 1500 UTC 5 December as a Category 5 system.
 As the cyclone tracked away from Cocos Island, it encountered less favorable conditions.
 By 0000 UTC 8 December, the low-level circulation became fully exposed on the northwest side of the deep convection.
 Graham weakened below cyclone intensity at 1800 UTC 9 December and became devoid of convection the next day.

 Tropical Cyclone Mark

 Tropical cyclone Mark formed within the monsoon trough in the Timor Sea, west of Melville Island, on 6 January.
 The system tracked rapidly eastwards across northern Australia, entering the Gulf of Carpentaria at 1200 UTC 7 January.
 Once over water, satellite imagery indicated that the system slowly organized and by 0600 UTC 8 January, whilst approaching the central Gulf of Carpentaria, it was upgraded into a Category 1 cyclone.
 Upon naming, Mark slowed and adopted a slightly northeastward track in response to enhanced ridging to the south.
 This track was maintained for the next 40 hours and at 2100 UTC 9 January, Mark crossed the western coast of Cape York Peninsula just south of Weipa.
 Maximum sustained winds at landfall were estimated at 100 km/h with a central pressure of 980 mbar.
 Mark soon weakened as it crossed the peninsula and was downgraded to a tropical depression at 1200 UTC 10 January.
 Mark dissipated later that day.
 Weipa sustained minor, but widespread damage with failing trees often being a consequence for damage to houses and power lines.
 High waves brought $3.5 million (AUD) damage to the Weipa port.